Religious Mayors, School Appointments, and Teenage Pregnancy: Conclusion

 The significant increase in school dropouts among affected girls suggests that the long-term economic ``tail" of religious political power may be substantial.
+The reduction in HPV vaccination adds a further dimension: because HPV vaccination protects against cervical and other cancers, lower coverage among exposed cohorts may translate into elevated cancer risk decades later.
 Future research should track these cohorts into adulthood to measure the impact on labor force participation, lifetime earnings, and the intergenerational transmission of religiosity and socioeconomic status.
-Additionally, more work is needed to understand the ``bureaucratic friction" within schools—specifically, how career teachers respond to politically appointed principals who seek to restrict curriculum.
+Additionally, more work is needed to understand the ``bureaucratic friction" within schools, specifically, how career teachers respond to politically appointed principals who seek to restrict curriculum.
 Finally, as Pentecostalism continues to grow globally, examining whether these patterns hold in other decentralized democracies in Sub-Saharan Africa and Latin America remains an urgent task for scholars of development and political economy.